Posts

 Infrastructure demands durability, quality and accuracy of measurement.
 Interface load cells, tension links, load pins, and load shackles are employed in load testing applications to verify the strength and capacity of various lifting structures and equipment.
 They are used for a range of applications, including crane verification and safety monitoring, hoist monitoring, winch measurements, elevator suspension systems, lifting cables, overload alarms, and load testing.
 These tests measure the applied load and assess the structural integrity.
 Load cells or load shackles are often temporarily attached to lifting points or incorporated into the testing rig to capture accurate load data.

-The maritime industry uses Interface measurement devices in crane systems, winches, and lifting equipment onboard ships, offshore platforms, or vessels.
+The maritime industry uses Interface measurement devices in crane systems, winches, and lifting equipment onboard ships, on offshore platforms, or vessels.
 These ruggedized and often submersible sensors ensure that loads are properly managed and controlled, enabling safe and efficient lifting operations in challenging marine environments.
 Check out this Boat Hoist application note.

-Warehouses and logistics use load cells or load pins shipping container handling, pallet weighing, conveyor systems and freight and cargo monitoring.
+Warehouses and logistics use load cells or load pins for shipping container handling, pallet weighing, conveyor systems and freight and cargo monitoring.
 The sensors can be easily integrated into forklifts to measure the weight of the lifted load, ensuring safe lifting, and preventing overloading.

 Interface load cells and sensor technologies are also being used in applications for patient lifting and transfer.
 Load cells or load shackles can be integrated into patient lifting and transfer equipment, such as hoists or patient slings, hospital beds and therapy equipment.
 These sensors help monitor the load and ensure safe and comfortable transfers for patients and caregivers.